 - My Account

-*On this date in 1978, thee movie The Wiz opened theaters globally.
+*On this date in 1978, the movie The Wiz opened in theaters globally.
 The Wiz was an American musical adventure fantasy film produced by Universal Pictures and Motown Productions.